erincayaz/markdown-resume/source/resume_game.md

 - Maintained high test coverage with unit and feature tests (Cucumber), in line with the team's high test coverage standard.
 - Developed and maintained frontend components using Angular.

-### Software Developer <time> May 2022 - Feb 2023 </time>

-<location> 23 Studios </location>

-- Developed a browser-based game for Redbull using PlayCanvas and TypeScript, with a Node.js backend; the game was publicly accessible on Redbull's official **[website](https://www.redbull.com/tr-tr/hande-gibi-smacla-nasil-oynanir)**.
-- Worked as Unity developer for HitReads, an interactive book **[app](https://play.google.com/store/apps/details?id=com.TwentyThreeGames.KitaplikProto&hl=en)** built with **Unity**, which reached over 50,000 users.
-- Worked in an **Agile** team environment, participating in sprint planning, regular stand-ups, and iterative development cycles to deliver features collaboratively.

-### Game Developer <time> Oct 2021 – Jan 2022 </time>

-<location> Monster Gaming Lab </location>

-- Developed two mobile hyper-casual games, Inky Adventures and Hoppy Balls, using **Unity** and **C#**.
-- Implemented core mechanics and game systems following object-oriented principles to ensure modularity and performance.
-- Collaborated with a small team in a rapid prototyping cycle; both games were tested in the market by Rollic.
-- **[Hoppy Balls](https://appadvice.com/game/app/hoppy-balls/1601305087)** and **[Inky Adventures](https://www.youtube.com/watch?v=8mrLOLPDTG8)** are both released on App Store and downloaded by 100+ people.

 ### Data Science Intern <time> Aug 2021 – Sep 2021 </time>

 <location> Garanti BBVA Technology </location>